 Human aggression is a costly and complex phenomenon.
-My research seeks to understand the psychological and biological processes that motivate and constrain aggressive behavior.
-For example, I am interested in how the brain’s reward circuitry promotes and reinforces aggressive responses to threat, provocation and rejection.
+Dr. David Chester's research seeks to understand the psychological and biological processes that motivate and constrain aggressive behavior.
+For example, Chester is interested in how the brain’s reward circuitry promotes and reinforces aggressive responses to threat, provocation and rejection.

 - Personality Psychology, undergraduate level